bartificer/programming-by-stealth/docs/pbs31.md

 # PBS 31 of x – JS Static Functions | Checkboxes & Radio Buttons

 We’re going to continue our twin-track approach in this instalment – first some JavaScript, then some HTML Forms.
-We’ll start with my sample solution to the challenge set in [the previous instalment](https://bartificer.net/pbs30), then we’ll look at one final new concept related to JavaScript prototypes – static functions.
-We’ll wrap up our revision and deeper dive into JavaScript prototypes with a final, finished, version of our algorithm for generating prototypes.
+We’ll start with my sample solution to the challenge set in [the previous instalment](https://pbs.bartificer.net/pbs30).
+Then we’ll look at one final new concept related to JavaScript prototypes – static functions.
+We’ll wrap up our revision and deeper dive into JavaScript prototypes with a final, finished version of our algorithm for generating prototypes.

-Switching our focus on HTML forms, we’ll look at some important form-specific ARIA roles, we’ll introduce two useful tags for enclosing forms, or parts of forms `<fieldset>` & `<legend>`, and we’ll introduce the concept of form data.
+Switching our focus on HTML forms, we’ll look at some important form-specific ARIA roles, we’ll introduce two useful tags for enclosing forms, or parts of forms, `<fieldset>` & `<legend>`.
+We’ll introduce the concept of form data.
 With those foundations laid, we’ll look at how to add checkboxes and radio buttons to web forms, and how to interact with them through jQuery.

 You can download a ZIP file containing the code files for this instalment [here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/03/pbs31.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs31.zip).

-# Matching Podcast Episode 478
+## Matching Podcast Episode 478

 Listen Along: Chit Chat Across the Pond Episode 478